rv1971/alcamo-collection/README.md

 * `ReadonlyPrefixBlackWhiteList` is based on `ReadonlyPrefixSet`, adding the feature that the object can be used as either a blacklist or a whitelist.
-* `StringSetOrAnyString` implements an object which either a finite set of strings or a set that represents all strings.
+* `StringSetOrAnyString` implements an object which represents either a finite set of strings or the set of all strings.

 # Provided traits